ThunderFly-aerospace/TFI2CEXT01/README.md

 # TFI2CEXT01A - I²C bus extender

 I²C bus extension module.
 This module allows an extension of the usable total length of the I2C bus on the UAV.
+Most I2C bus instances benefit from having TFI2CEXT positioned midway between master and slave, where its signal amplification is most effective in both directions.

 ![Top view on I2C bus extender](/doc/img/TFI2CEXT01A_top.jpg)

 ![Bottom view on I2C bus extender](/doc/img/TFI2CEXT01A_bottom.jpg)

+In practice, I2C devices vary in driving capability, and I2C signals are often affected by capacitive load or unwanted signal coupling.
+TFI2CEXT can effectively isolate bus segments, ensuring devices only see the segment's wiring load up to the TFI2CEXT.
+Thus, placing TFI2CEXT closer to the "problematic" I²C device is optimal.

 ## Where to get it?